Blendify/blender-manual/blender_docs/manual/addons/io_gltf2.rst

 Blend Modes
 ^^^^^^^^^^^

-The Base Color input value can optionally supply alpha values.
+The Base Color input can optionally supply alpha values.
 How these values are treated by glTF depends on the selected blend mode.

 With the Eevee rendering engine selected, each material has a Blend Mode on